slingshotinc/react-interview-test/README.md

 # NBA - ReactJS Interview

-**When you clone this repo, please create a new branch / PR for your changes.
-Feel free to name the branch as you please!**

 Thank you for taking the time to do this coding assessment.
 Don't stress too much about any one thing - just do the best you can with the time you're given!
 Please read the guidelines before getting started.

 ## Assessment Guidelines: